 - disability

 - ethnicity, religion and culture

-- sex
+- gender

-- disadvantage
+- socio-economic disadvantage

-- 5. We recognise that the actions resulting from a policy statement such as this will have an impact if we set ourselves challenging and measurable objectives to demonstrate this commitment.
+5. We recognise that the actions resulting from a policy statement such as this are what make a difference.

 The Curriculum

 6. We keep each curriculum subject or area under review in order to ensure that teaching and learning reflect the principles set out in paragraph 4 above.